 Discover Viking history, local customs and food, and the culture of the friendly Norwegians.

-You’ll start your adventure with getting to know the city of Amsterdam.
-Your Arctic Circle cruise will take place in the summer months, and you’ll get to see these destinations around summer solstice, and that means bright evening and light nights.
+Most Arctic Circle cruises take place in the summer, and you’ll get to see these destinations around the summer solstice, which means bright evenings and light nights.

-Note!
 Within this 12-night cruise, there are 5 cruising days at sea.
 Not a problem as you are on board the beautiful Jewel of the Seas, a favorite amongst Royal Caribbean customers.
 But it is important to know before you book.
-Not everyone’s idea of a perfect cruising vacation is being on board the cruise ship for 5 of the 13 days at sea.
-Remember that where you are heading to – the Arctic Circle, is a long way and it takes time to get to the ports and destinations.
+Not everyone's idea of a perfect cruising vacation is being on board the cruise ship for 5 of the 13 days at sea.
+Remember that where you are heading to - the Arctic Circle, is a long way and it takes time to get to the ports and destinations.
 But Norway is stunning, and it is worth making the journey to see it.
-After all, you are travelling in luxury!

 Cruise the Arctic Circle with Royal Caribbean

 This is a suggestion for a 16-night package for a cruise vacation from the Dutch capital, Amsterdam.
-The package is 3 full sightseeing days (4 nights) in Amsterdam followed by a 12 night cruise to Norway’s Arctic with Royal Caribbean International.
+The package includes three full sightseeing days (4 nights) in Amsterdam and a 12-night cruise to Norway’s Arctic with Royal Caribbean International.

 And it’s easy to tailor-make your holiday and book yourself, so you have complete control over your booking!

 Four nights Amsterdam + 12 night Arctic Circle Cruise

 Norway is one of the most beautiful countries in the world.
-It’s defining landscape is the fjord – deep valleys cutting through the mountains that have, over thousands of years, filled with water.
+Its defining landscape is the fjord – deep valleys cutting through the mountains filled with water over thousands of years.

 Cruises take place during the summer months only.
-And cruising to Norway and the Arctic Circle is the most comfortable way of reaching so many destinations in one and the same vacation.
+And cruising to Norway and the Arctic Circle is the most comfortable way of reaching so many destinations in the same vacation.